MarkusRabe/cadet/README.md

 o0 3
 ```

-to view a human-readable version of the circuit as shown above you have to convert the AIGER binrary formag `.aig` to the AIGER ASCII format `.aag` using the tool `aigtoaig` available in the [AIGER toolset](http://fmv.jku.at/aiger/aiger-1.9.9.tar.gz).
+To view a human-readable version of the circuit as shown above you have to convert the AIGER binrary formag `.aig` to the AIGER ASCII format `.aag` using the tool `aigtoaig` available in the [AIGER toolset](http://fmv.jku.at/aiger/aiger-1.9.9.tar.gz).

 ## Installing CADET